yesimon/datagoo/docs/electrical.rst

 6. The footprint for SW1 is incorrect, but hackable
 7. The large 100uF capacitor doesn't have a polarity marking
 8. The same net is connected to two of the seven segment display pins
+9. The pullup for the reset net is not connected to 3.3V

 3D Layout
 =========